rrarissa/rrarissa/README.md

 <h2 align="left"> 🦋 Welcome! 🦋 </h2>
 <h3 align="left">About Me</h3>
 <p align="left">
 My name is Ruishu, and I am a CS graduate student @ Georgia Tech.
-I am currently working in the largest bank of Canada and specialize in data analytics, reporting, and the development of ML systems.
+I am currently working at the largest bank of Canada and specialize in data analytics, reporting, and the development of ML systems.

 I am passionate about every aspect of the data science and machine learning lifecycle, from data engineering, analytics, and reporting, to model training and deployment in user-friendly, practical systems.